Production of Avengers: Infinity War and Avengers: Endgame: Story

 While Infinity War features one post-credits scene, as with previous MCU films, the Russos considered not including one.
 Anthony noted that part of the reason for considering this "was because we knew the ending was a complicated ending, a difficult ending, and we wanted that ending to be very definitive.
-We didn't want to complicate it with other ideas."
-He felt the tag used, which shows Nick Fury signaling for Captain Marvel before fading away, put "a small button [on the ending] but that's it".
-Regarding the ending of Infinity War with Thanos wiping out half the universe, co-screenwriter Christopher Markus stated, "if you had stopped it before he snapped his fingers, or with four stones, that really is just a pause button.
-That really is just going, 'What's he going to do?'
-'Will your hero stop dangling from the cliff?'
-And we wanted to put a much more definitive 'Yes, this happens.
-Deal with it,' tone at the end of it, rather than jerk you around."
+We didn't want to complicate it with other ideas".
+He felt the tag used, which shows Nick Fury signaling for Carol Danvers / Captain Marvel before dusting away, put "a small button [on the ending] but that's it".
+Regarding the ending of Infinity War with Thanos wiping out half the universe, Markus stated that stopping before he snapped his fingers or without all of the Stones would have been like hitting a pause button, and the pair wanted to create a more definitive break between the two films.
+The scene where Hawkeye's family disappears following Thanos's "snap" was originally written for the end of Infinity War as a way to show that Thanos's actions were affecting more than just the battle field.
+However, they found that it did not work for the pacing of the film because it forcibly changed the tone during the film's climax.
+The Russo brothers suggested putting the scene at the start of Endgame, and the writers felt this was a good move because it reinforces the feelings that the audience had at the end of Infinity War before continuing the story.